spreaker/pusher-websocket-swift/README.md

     let pusher = Pusher(key: "YOUR_APP_KEY")
 ```

 For your Swift app to receive push notifications, it must first register with APNs.
-You should do this when the application finishes launching.
+You should do this when the application finishes launching, by calling `UIApplication.registerForRemoteNotifications`.
 Your app should register for all types of notification, like so:

 ```swift
     func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {